4LifeStrategy/Firewal-Configuration-and-Network-Segmentation/README.md

 **Installing pfSense**

 Now that we are booted into the pfSense installer drive.
-We can start installing pfSense on to the Protectli Vault hardware.When the installer starts the first screen it presents offers license terms for pfSense® software which must accept before installation.
+We can start installing pfSense on to the Protectli Vault hardware.
+When the installer starts the first screen it presents offers license terms for pfSense® software which must accept before installation.
 Read the terms carefully.
 Use the Page Down and Page Up keys to display additional license text.
 Press **Enter** to Accept the terms and proceed.

 1. Press **Enter** on **Install pfSense**<br /><img src="https://github.com/4LifeStrategy/pfSense-Segmentation/blob/9683b8f96804708b9235488601e255a8e72f5142/pfsense_installer_start.png" width="500">
 2. Press **Enter** on **Continue with default keymap**